huyn8/untreaties2/phase 2/README.md

 1. Raw data are selected and loaded into the python program.
 2. The raw data can now be processed/cleaned.
 3. Data are cleaned and ready for labeling.
-4. Since the data are unstrcutured(unlabeled) the majority of the work is done to label and structure the data.
+4. Since the data are unstructured(unlabeled) the majority of the work is done to label and structure the data.
 5. All data are now labeled and ready for future modeling if needed.
 The labeled data can be found in the file computerLabel.csv
 6. A test program (test.py) was created to compare the computer-labeled data against human-labeled data.
 7. The results produced by the computer-labeled and human-labeled data were different and had little similarity.